 The subject of the email is not encrypted; therefore, you should not include sensitive information in the subject line.

 Can I send an attachment?

 Yes, attachments up to 4 megabytes may be included and are encrypted.

 How can I make sure my messages are being encrypted?
 Can I test the system?

 We encourage you to familiarize yourself with the system by sending secure messages to your home e-mail address or business associates that you would like to communicate with securely.
 It will be very easy to tell if the message was encrypted because recipients will have to register their email address and use a password to access the message.

 What will happen if I attempt to encrypt an email to someone with a KUMC email address?

-Email sent within the KUMC GroupWise system is secure and it is permissible to include protected health information (PHI) in e-mail from one KUMC email address to another KUMC email address.
-Therefore, email sent with "[secure]" in the subject line to someone with an "@kumc.edu" or "@mac.md" address will not be encrypted and will be just like any other email.
+Email sent within the KUMC Exchange system is secure and it is permissible to include protected health information (PHI) in e-mail from one KUMC email address to another KUMC email address.
+Therefore, email sent with "[secure]" in the subject line to someone with an "@kumc.edu" address will not be encrypted using the proofpoint system and will be sent just like any other email.
 Only email sent to a recipient on the Internet will be encrypted.

 Can anyone use the secure email system?

 Yes, anyone with a kumc.edu email address can use the secure email system.
 However, use of the system should be limited to those individuals with a need to exchange protected health information (PHI), personal identity information (such as social security numbers, names, addresses, etc.) or other sensitive financial, legal or research information with others over the Internet.
 The secure email system should not be used for personal business.